 For example, the Fifth Anti-money Laundering Directive (AMLD5) in Europe and FinCEN’s Final Rule in the USA explicitly state that cryptocurrencies and the exchanges on which they operate are subject to all AML laws.

-Strong AML programs implemented by crypto exchanges and wallets are instrumental in identifying and safeguarding against suspicious financial activity.
+Strong AML programs implemented by crypto exchanges and wallets are instrumental in identifying and safeguarding against the suspicious financial activity.

 CDD is a basic protocol that identifies and profiles new clients.
 It entails a background check on the new client to understand the level of risk that this new client poses.